-General Instructions: This section is meant to test the student's familiarity with and appreciation of the set texts.
+General Instructions : This section is meant to test the student's familiarity with and appreciation of the set texts.

 Q 12.
-ODE TO WEST WIND
+Option 1 : ODE TO WEST WIND

-Objective: To test the global and local understanding of the poem.
+Objective : To test the global and local understanding of the poem.

-Marking: 3 marks.
+Marking : 3 marks.

-(a) Autumn 1 mark

-(b) Alliteration/Apostrophe 1 mark

-(c) An enchanter drives away ghosts and evil spirits.
+- (a) Autumn 1 mark - (b) Alliteration/Apostrophe/Personification 1 mark - (c) An enchanter drives away ghosts and evil spirits.
 It is fear that drives them away.
-Similarly dead leaves get scattered by the power of the wes in the same manner.

-Q 13.
-NIGHT OF THE SCORPION

-Objective: To test the global and local understanding of the poem.

-(a) 10 hours of steady rain had forced him to seek shelter beneath a sack 1 markof rice

-(b) - flashes its tail like lightning in the dark night and stings mother- scorpion's poison is evil and vicious like devil.1 mark

-(c) twisted and groaned in pain

-Q 14.THE NIGHT OF THE SCORPION

-Objective: knowledge of theme and setting of the poem

-Note: No penalty for exceeding the word limit

-Answer :
+1 mork

+arly de ead leaves get scattered by the power of the west wind 1 mark Option a) ey hide the blemishes of the person 1 mark o) he does not want to accept the reality that she is ageing 1 mark (C) e lady wringing her hands in despair/her emotional reaction to the th ought of growing old 1 mark Q 13 .
+Optio n 1.
+N IGHT OF THE SCORPION TOTAL MARKS 3 Objec tive : To to est the global and local understanding of the poem.
+Marki ng : 3 ma arks Conte nt : (a) 10 hc ours of steady rain had forced him to seek shelter beneath a sack 1 mark of ric е (b) - flasl hes its tail like lightning in the dark night and stings mother-scorpion 'S poisc on is ev vil and vicious like that of the devil.
+1 mark (c) twiste ed and l groaned in pain 1 mark Ontion 2 Th frog and the nightingale a) - iterest in her singing 1 mark b) - m all around came to hear her sing 1 mark c) es stopped coming when her singing became uninspired 1 mark 5) 140, 0 loatar T mark Q 14 .
+THE N IIGHT OF T THE SCORPION TOTAL MARKS 4 Objec tive : knowledge of theme and setting of the poem Marki ng : 4 marks Note : No penalty for exceeding the word limit Answ er : - chant name of God instead of attending to mother. - consider scorpion bite to be the result of past evil deeds. - immediately come to mother's rescue and pray for her.

-- chant name of good instead of attending to mother. - consider bite to be the result of past evil deeds. - immediately come to mother's rescue and pray for her. - sit around the victim and sympathize with her.
+- sit around the victim and sympathise with her.